eigerco/polka-storage-book/src/glossary.md

 — indicating the storage provider is aware of the faulty sector and will be working to restore it.
 If a sector is faulty for too long, it will be terminated and the deal will be slashed.

-For more information on faults, you can read the original Filecoin specification:
+For more information on faults, read the original Filecoin specification:
 <https://spec.filecoin.io/#section-glossary.fault>

 ### Full Node